SQL ROLLBACK transaction statement rolls back an explicit or implicit transaction to the beginning of the transaction.

 You can see the output of the above T-SQL as shown below.

-SAVE TRANSACTION sets a savepoint within a transaction which defines a location to which a transaction can rolled back if part of the transaction is conditionally canceled or any error occurred.
+The SAVE TRANSACTION statement sets a savepoint within a transaction, marking a location to which the transaction can be rolled back if part of the transaction is cancelled or an error occurs.

 BEGIN TRY BEGIN TRAN T SELECT * FROM dbo.EmpJobTitle WHERE EmpId in (3,7); UPDATE dbo.EmpJobTitle SET JobTitle ='Human Resource Manager' WHERE EmpId =3; SAVE TRANSACTION SaveUpdates --- Define a save point DELETE FROM dbo.EmpJobTitle WHERE EmpId = 7 SELECT 1/0; ----------- Error Divide by Zero COMMIT TRAN T; SELECT * FROM dbo.EmpJobTitle WHERE EmpId in(3,7); END TRY BEGIN CATCH SELECT 'Inside the Catch Block' SELECT * FROM dbo.EmpJobTitle WHERE EmpId in (3,7); ROLLBACK TRAN SaveUpdates ----------Rollback to Save Point SELECT * FROM dbo.EmpJobTitle WHERE EmpId in (3,7); END CATCH